web3analytic-xyz/scam-scanner/README.md

 ## Performance

-The provided checkpoint (trained for 200 epochs) achieves the following:
+The provided checkpoint (trained for 200 epochs) achieves the following on a held-out test set:
 ```
 ─────────────────────────────────────────────────────────────────────────────────────────────────────────────
        Test metric             DataLoader 0